 Middle East Technical University

-I will be serving as an Area Chair in the area of “Low-resourced and less-studied languages” at COLING 2022.
+I will be serving as an Area Chair in the area of “Less-resourced/Endangered/Less-studied Languages” track at LREC-COLING 2024.